LanaNujoom/reading_notes/class-01.md

 HTML Describes the Structure of Pages

-<h1>This is the Main Heading</h1> ... h1 is used for the main heading
+ h1 is used for the main heading

 h2 is used for the sub heading and so on ... h3 , h4....h6